tomconnors/datastar-learning/README.md

 The remaining sections of this document will describe the experiments I'm doing to test out Datastar, answer some questions I had, and share my general thoughts on this thing.
 I used Clojure for my backend, but Datastar has lots of backend SDKs, which mainly just handle sending the server-sent events Datastar's backend action plugins expect.

+tl;dr It works.
+I'm concerned that signals would proliferate and turn into a mess in a page with a lot of interactive elements.

 # Examples

 Each Clojure namespace under ./examples/ is an independent example.
 I tried to keep them all self-contained (except for library code) to make the examples easier to quickly read through.